ghutty/CarND-Behavioral-Cloning/README.md

 ![alt text][image8]
 ![alt text][image9]

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 37099 number of data points.
+I then preprocessed this data by normalization.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The ideal number of epochs was 3 as evidenced by overfitting I used an adam optimizer so that manually training the learning rate wasn't necessary.

 ## Simulation Outcome